Myles Garrett reinstated by NFL

 The Browns announced that defensive end Myles Garrett has been reinstated by the NFL.

 Garrett was given an indefinite suspension last November for clocking Steelers quarterback Mason Rudolph with his own helmet.
-He ended up missing the final six games of he season.
+He ended up missing the final six games of the season.

 Commissioner Roger Goodell met with Garrett on Monday, and was apparently convinced that Garrett was contrite.